Brill Common & The walks

 We are very fortunate to have an army of committed volunteers who work with enthusiasm and skill to protect and conserve the Common on its behalf.
 Friends of Brill Common, Common Volunteers, and Brill Village Community Herd: we could not fulfil our obligations to Brill Common without your enduring support.
 Please see the Clubs, Groups and Charities pages for contact details of each group; new volunteers and supporters are always welcome.

 The work of these groups is now coordinated by the Brill Common & Village Greens Advisory Group.
 This group was set up in the wake of 2022’s report on the management of Brill Common, produced by the Berkshire, Buckinghamshire & Oxfordshire Wildlife Trust (BBOWT) Land Advice Service.
-The Group meets quarterly; read meeting reports or email Cllr Emi Slater to find out more.
+The Group meets quarterly; read news and meeting reports or email Cllr Emi Slater to find out more.

 Brill Common is made up largely of ‘unimproved grassland’; permanent grassland that has not been cultivated or received artificial fertiliser for many years.
 This is the single most threatened type of grassland habitat in the UK.
 To find out more about the herd of Dexter cattle which helps maintain the rare habitat and incredible bio-diversity of Brill Common, visit the Brill Village Community Herd website.
 The BVCH website includes a fascinating account of common management through the years (The Story So Far).
 It also hints at the passions incited by Brill Common!
 Heated debates on the minutiae of management and the future of the common remain a feature of village life and the subject is rarely off the Parish Council’s agenda.